0xPolygon/polygon-cli/doc/polycli.md

 - [polycli dumpblocks](polycli_dumpblocks.md) - Export a range of blocks from a JSON-RPC endpoint.

+- [polycli ecrecover](polycli_ecrecover.md) - Recovers and returns the public key of the signature

 - [polycli enr](polycli_enr.md) - Convert between ENR and Enode format

 - [polycli fork](polycli_fork.md) - Take a forked block and walk up the chain to do analysis.